jimjonesbr/rdf_fdw/README.md

 ## [Usage](https://github.com/jimjonesbr/rdf_fdw/blob/master/README.md#usage)

-To use the RDF Foreign-data Wrapper you must first create a `SERVER` to connect to a SPARQL Endpoint.
-After that, you can create tables by using `CREATE FOREIGN TABLE`.
+To use the `rdf_fdw` you must first create a `SERVER` to connect to a SPARQL endpoint.
+After that, you have to create the `FOREIGN TABLE`s, which will contain the SPARQL instructions of what to retrieve from the endpoint.

 ### [CREATE SERVER](https://github.com/jimjonesbr/rdf_fdw/blob/master/README.md#create_server)